UK Steel Forging Company

 As it cools, the material regains its rigidity providing increased strength to the re-formed shape.

-Upset forging is achieved by positioning a preheated bar into a groove to hold it in place.
-Pressure is then applied, forcing the end of the bar into a die to reform it into the shape of the mould.
+Upset forging, also known as ‘heading’, is achieved by positioning a preheated bar into a groove to hold it in place.
+Pressure is then applied, forcing the end of the bar into a die to deform it into the shape of the mould.

 History of Forging